hafeezkhan909/friendly-computing-machine/index.md

     </p>

     <p>
-      <em>I’m open to collaborations—feel free to reach out if our interests align.</em>
+      <em>I’m open to collaborations—feel free to reach out by email if our interests align.</em>
     </p>

     <p>